DiscountASP.NET Support Portal

 • Click "Add Deny Rule"

-• In the pop up dialogue box, select "All anonymous users"
+• In the pop up box, select "All anonymous users"

 • Click "OK"